 Develop and improve practical skills that will assist in independence for learning, working and living, enabling you to take a more active role in employment and the community.

-The two year NZ Certificate in Skills for Living (including strand in Skills for Working) programme provides vocational and community skills for people who require intensive support with their learning.
+The two year NZ Certificate in Skills for Living (including a strand in Skills for Working) programme provides vocational and community skills for people who require intensive support with their learning.